-Before an organization hires a digital strategist, there are three critical questions to ask to ensure the new hire is the right fit.
+Before your organization hires its next digital strategist, ask these three questions in order to ensure the new hire is the right fit:

-Depending on the organization or project, digital strategists talk to clients, UX teams, analysts, boardrooms, technology teams, marketing teams, outside vendors, and more.
-Speaking with each group requires different knowledge and skill sets.
-Understanding the specific critical conversations, and who will be involved in those conversations, will help you determine what knowledge and skills will be needed for the role.
+The role of a digital strategist varies.
+Digital strategists can talk to clients, UX teams, analysts, boardrooms, technology teams, marketing teams, outside vendors, and more.
+However, different knowledge and skill sets are required for interacting with each group.
+Firstly, understand the specific critical conversations your digital strategist will have.
+Ask yourself, “Who will be involved in these conversations?”
+Then determine what knowledge and skills are needed for the role.

-Will they be responsible for producing, for example, highly visual presentation decks to sell ideas to stakeholders in boardrooms?
-Highly detailed strategy documents for clients who will be intimately involved with the work?
-Will they perhaps be producing project plans that the organization’s UX, digital marketing, and analytics teams can make executable?
-Understanding specific deliverables will help you better understand the knowledge and skill sets required for the role.
+For example, will your digital strategist be responsible for producing highly visual presentation decks to sell ideas to stakeholders in boardrooms?
+In another case, they may have to produce highly-detailed strategy documents for clients who will be closely involved with the work.
+Otherwise, they may have to produce project plans which the organization’s UX, digital marketing, and analytics teams make executable.
+Understand the specific deliverables your digital strategist will produce in order to understand the knowledge and skill sets required for the role.

-A digital strategist can play many different roles in project oversight.
-They can wash their hands of a project the second it is passed to the implementation teams..
-They can be a shepherd and keep the initiative moving through the various stages to ensure that potential obstacles are removed and strategy is on point.
-They could also take on a fairly detailed project coordination role.
-Understanding the specific needs in project oversight will help you determine better determine the knowledge and skill sets needed for the role.
+Digital strategists can play many roles in project oversight.
+They can wash their hands of a project the second it is passes to the implementation teams.
+Alternatively, they can be a shepherd and keep the initiative moving through the various stages.
+In this case, the digital strategist would ensure that potential obstacles are removed and strategy remains on point.
+A digital strategist could also take on a fairly detailed project coordination role.
+Understand the specific needs in project oversight in order to better determine the knowledge and skill sets needed for the role.